 Advisory Committees

 The Steering Committee may establish one or more advisory committees, each of which shall include at least one Steering Committee Member.
-Advisory Committees are composed of individuals nominated by SC Members and affirmed by a majority vote of the SC.
+Advisory Committees are composed of individuals nominated by those Advisory Committees or by SC Members and affirmed by a majority vote of the Steering Committee.
 Nominees may be from among SC Members, representatives of InCommon Participants, or other individuals deemed to bring value to the work of the committee.

 Advisory Committees are intended to help the Steering Committee develop policy, standards, documentation and best practices, and to represent the interests of Participants who are not otherwise represented on the Steering Committee.
 Advisory Committees do not exercise any authority of the Steering Committee.